CLASSROOM MANAGEMENT AND STUDENT RESPONSIBILITY

 Maximum enrolment sizeN/A

-One 2.0 hours scheduled online class per week on any day including weekend during the day and delivered via blended.
+One 2.0 hours unscheduled online class per week on weekdays during the day from week 20 to week 39 and delivered via online.